AdobeDocs/experience-manager-brand-portal.de-DE/help/using/brand-portal-metadata-schemas.md

 ---
 title: Verwenden von Metadatenschema-Formularen
 seo-title: Use the metadata schema form
 description: Ein Metadatenschema beschreibt das Layout der Eigenschaftsseite und die für Assets angezeigten Metadateneigenschaften, die das betreffende Schema verwenden.
-Mit dem für ein Asset angewendeten Schema legen Sie fest, welche Metadatenfelder auf der Eigenschaftsseite des Assets angezeigt werden.
+Das Schema, das Sie auf ein Asset anwenden, bestimmt die Metadatenfelder, die auf der Eigenschaftsseite angezeigt werden.
 seo-description: A metadata schema describes the layout of the Properties page and the metadata properties displayed for assets that use the particular schema.
 The schema that you apply to an asset determines the metadata fields that appear on its Properties page.
 uuid: 1a944a3b-5152-425f-b1ea-bfe3331de928
 content-type: reference